Manually Sync Intune Policies on Windows

-In this blog post, we will see multiple ways to Initiate Intune Sync manually from a Windows 10 and Windows 11 device.
-Syncing forces your device to connect with Intune to get the latest updates, requirements, and communications from your organization.
+In this blog post, we will explore multiple ways to manually sync Intune policies on Windows 10 and Windows 11 devices.
+Manually syncing forces your device to check in with Intune and receive the latest configuration profiles, compliance policies, and targeted application deployments.

 Requirements to Initiate Intune Device Sync

-To Initiate Intune Device Sync from a Windows device, you must meet the below requirements:
+To initiate an Intune device sync from a Windows device, you must meet the following requirements:

 Different Ways to Manually Force Initiate Intune Sync

-• Using the Start Menu or Desktop taskbar
+3. Using the Start menu or desktop taskbar (Company Portal context menu)

-• Using Sync Action on Intune admin center
+4. Using the Sync remote action in the Intune admin center

 Intune Default Policy Sync Interval